lammpstutorials/.github/README.md

 # LAMMPS tutorials

-Material and guide for beginners and advanced LAMMPS users.
+Material and guides for beginners LAMMPS users.
 The main LAMMPS tutorials website can be accessed [from this page](https://lammpstutorials.github.io/), and the functions used for the Matplotlib graphs are available [here](https://github.com/simongravelle/pyplot-perso).